juampi92/TypedStruct.js/README.md

   'name_of_property': 'int',
   // Also you could use previously defined structures 'sub_struct': 'sub_struct_name',
   // Or specify arrays.
-First you tell it's type, and then it's dimentions (as needed) 'array_property': [ 'short' , 2 , 2 , ... ],
+First you tell it's type, and then it's dimensions (as needed) 'array_property': [ 'short' , 2 , 2 , ... ],
 });
 ```